Bay of Plenty authorities clamp down on bad boatie behaviour

 READ MORE:

-"As numbers grow, it's more important that everyone keeps following the rules if we're gonna try keep everyone safe," he said.
+"As numbers grow, it's more important that everyone keeps following the rules if we're going to try keep everyone safe," he said.

 Since October last year, the harbourmaster team had spoken with 3000 water users out on lakes and ocean in the Bay of Plenty.